mibrahimali/CarND-Advanced-Lane-Lines-P4/README.md

 | [690,450]	    | [1000,0]   			|

 We use this transformation matrix and binary image as input to cv2.warpPerspective().
-We get output here a bird-eye view image of our binary image.
+We get output here a bird-eye view image of our binary image. this take place in LaneFinder class found in lines (168-175) in "advanced_lanes_finder.py" file

 ![alt text][image5]